danielleflinn/dynamic-light/recommendedSettings.md

 - displayedDataPoints: 32
 - delay: 28000 (28 seconds)

-- the other config variables (file paths) must be set according to the internal server McKinstry uses
+- the other config variables must be set according to the internal servers and systems client uses